 3. Use your time wisely

-Having unexpected time off work may not be what you’d have chosen, or what you need, but it is nonetheless time to yourself you would not have otherwise had.
+Having unexpected time off work may not be what you’d have chosen, or what you need, but it is nonetheless time to yourself that you would not have otherwise had.
 Looking after your physical and mental health after the shock or disappointment of redundancy can help you feel better, and give you the strength you might need to continue caring for others during this difficult time.

 Also, this is a chance to reflect meaningfully about what you want next from your life and your work.
 Think carefully about what you loved and didn’t love about your job and your work-life balance, and look into options for forging new career paths.
 This may be the opportunity for change that you would not have taken had it not been imposed on you.